The first Mexican taco stand to get a Michelin star is a tiny business where the heat makes the meat

 The prices are quite high by Mexican standards.
 A single, generous but not huge taco costs nearly $5.
 But many customers are convinced it’s the best, if not the cheapest, in the city.

 “It’s the quality of the meat,” said Alberto Muñoz, who has been coming here for about eight years.
 “I have never been disappointed.
-And now I’ll come with even more reason, now that it has a Michelin star.”
+And now I’ll recommend it with even more reason, now that it has a star.”

 Muñoz’s son, Alan, who was waiting for a beef taco alongside his father, noted “this is a historic day for Mexican cuisine, and we’re witnesses to it.”